 She’s most snuggly from 9 to 10 a.m., so of course, we changed the work schedule.
 Echo is unbelievably social for only seeing shadows.
 She is brave and lets me wear her in a sling to HomeGoods, because she’s my girl and kindred spirit.
 She has claimed the remote basket on the coffee table so as she grows, so do they… until we can no longer see the TV.
 But TV is overrated!
 My tiger kitty bravely met her five doggie siblings and allows them to bathe her, even the spazzy one, Lily.
 Her joys in life are crinkle tunnels, chasing imaginary bugs, stealing your straw and tortillas.
 My purpose is her.
 She gives me value and makes me forget about the pain.

 I was warned that once I fostered kitties I would not foster dogs anymore.
 Well, welcome to the dark side… which just happened to be my light.

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Danielle won Operation Pets Alive! in The Woodlands, Texas a 2019 Holiday Wishes award.